Indesign’s Luminaries return in 2017 for our inaugural INDE.Awards. Here we meet the shortlist.

 Recognising the ongoing contribution of one icon to our industry, your 2017 Luminary will represent the richness of our region’s creative diversity and our industry’s innovative spirit.
 In short, your 2017 Luminary will stand for the individuality, expertise, bravery and intelligence of Asia Pacific’s A+D world.

 As such, we are very proud to announce the shortlist for 2017’s Luminary.
-Our Indesign Media’s editors across Australia, Singapore, Hong Kong and Indonesia have compiled a lineup of A+D’s most influential innovators whose enduring legacy continues to inspire the shape the world of design yesterday, today and tomorrow.
+Our expert panel of INDE judges and Indesign Media’s editors across Australia, Singapore, Hong Kong and Indonesia have compiled a lineup of A+D’s most influential innovators whose enduring legacy continues to inspire the shape the world of design yesterday, today and tomorrow.

 Each of your 2017 Luminary nominees practice a form of design as ‘way-finding’: their legacies illustrate the personal, visceral responses we experience living through design.
 Their ‘way-finding’ work reflects and directs the nature of modern ways of living: the smallness and immensity of our world is exemplified here, simultaneously.